papiodesu/leptos_book/src/router/17_nested_routing.md

 In a fine-grained reactive library like Leptos, it’s always important to do the least amount of rendering work you can.
 Because we’re working with real DOM nodes and not diffing a virtual DOM, we want to “rerender” components as infrequently as possible.
 Nested routing makes this extremely easy.

 Imagine my contact list example.
 If I navigate from Greg to Alice to Bob and back to Greg, the contact information needs to change on each navigation.
-But the "<ContactList/>」 should never be rerendered.
+But the "<ContactList/>" should never be rerendered.
 Not only does this save on rendering performance, it also maintains state in the UI.
-For example, if I have a search bar at the top of 「<ContactList/>", navigating from Greg to Alice to Bob won’t clear the search.
+For example, if I have a search bar at the top of "<ContactList/>", navigating from Greg to Alice to Bob won’t clear the search.

-In fact, in this case, we don’t even need to rerender the "<Contact/>」 component when moving between contacts.
-The router will just reactively update the 「:id" parameter as we navigate, allowing us to make fine-grained updates.
+In fact, in this case, we don’t even need to rerender the "<Contact/>" component when moving between contacts.
+The router will just reactively update the ":id" parameter as we navigate, allowing us to make fine-grained updates.
 As we navigate between contacts, we’ll update single text nodes to change the contact’s name, address, and so on, without doing _any_ additional rerendering.

 > This sandbox includes a couple features (like nested routing) discussed in this section and the previous one, and a couple we’ll cover in the rest of this chapter.
 The router is such an integrated system that it makes sense to provide a single example, so don’t be surprised if there’s anything you don’t understand.